Putani Safari

 Putani Safari [English: Kids safari, ಕನ್ನಡ : ಪುಟಾಣಿ ಸಫಾರಿ] is a 2017 Indian Kannada language children's film directed by Ravindra Venshi.
 It stars master Rakin, Master Rajiv, Manish, SahanaShree, Kailash Baby Manasa, Baby Brinda, Master Bhuvan Hiregoudar, Santosh Davanagere, Martesh, M. K. Jagadish, Harish Kundur, Mirle Manju, All the best Khadar, Vijaya Heggodu and Sulochana in the leading roles.
 The background score and soundtrack was composed by Veer Samarth.
 The lyrics were penned by Yogaraj Bhat and cinematography was by Jeevan Gowda.
-The film was well received by critics and audiences, earning the film and its actors accolades, it was declared a "super hit" by running houseful shows.
+The film was well received by critics and audiences, earning the film and its actors accolades, it was declared a "surprise hit" by running houseful shows.